 Did you like this recipe?
 You might also like:

 Thanks so much for reading and eating along, y’all!
-If you’re craving more, follow me on Instagram and Pinterest, and sign up for my email list so you never miss a recipe.
+If you’re craving more, follow me on Instagram and Pinterest, so you never miss a recipe.
 If you make one of my recipes, tag me on Instagram or share a photo on my Facebook page so I can see your work!

 Caramelized Onion Dip

 - 1/2 cup Greek yogurt or sour cream

 - 1/2 tsp minced garlic or freshly grated

 - 1/4 tsp dill or parsley

 - 1-2 tsp honey